vmware-archive/raet/README.md

 An example of a framework that uses this type of micro-threaded but multi-process architecture is Erlang.
 Indeed, the success of the Erlang model provided support for the viability of the RAET approach.
-Indeed, one might ask, why not use Erlang, unfortunately, the Erlang ecosystem is somewhat limited in comparison to Python's and the language itself uses what one might describe as a very unfortunate syntax.
+Indeed, one might ask, why not use Erlang?
+Unfortunately, the Erlang ecosystem is somewhat limited in comparison to Python's and the language itself uses what one might describe as a very unfortunate syntax.
 One of the design objectives behine RAET was to leverage existing Python expertise